timbru31/ColorMe/README.txt

 This plugin sends usage statistics!
 If you wish to disable the usage stats, look at plugins/PluginStats/config.yml!
 This plugin is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)

 This plugin supports economy!
-Requiered is Vault, if you want to use economy!
+Required is Vault, if you want to use economy!

 Standard config: